History of ELCM

 The Congregation

 Lutheran congregations in each locality are mostly autonomous, subject to the authority of the Diocese in terms of policy and major decisions.
 They are responsible for the ministry of the Gospel in that place.
-The local congregation may initiate outreaches, institutions, or cooperate with other churches in the area to carry out the ministry.
+The local congregation may initiate outreaches, institutions, or in an ecumenical effort, cooperate with other churches in the area to carry out the ministry.
 The local congregation receives the Pastor sent from the Diocese.
 The Pastor is called to preach and teach the Word of God, administer the Sacraments and to counsel and equip the members for their life of faith and Christian service.
 The term “Pastor” is the title commonly given by Lutherans to their minister.
 It comes from the Latin word for “shepherd”.

 The Diocese